A merit badge sash is like a trophy case you can wear.

 No minimum number

-So right when a Boy Scout earns that first merit badge or three, I say go ahead and get him a sash so he can show off his new “trophies.”
+Scouts aren’t limited to wearing a minimum number of badges on their sash.
+So right when Scouts earn that first merit badge or three, I say go ahead and get them a sash so they can show off those new “trophies.”

 Only one merit badge sash